laurelherting/lmh-headspace/AWS/examTips.md

   * Can reach a limit
   * costly, but easy to implement, good for short-term

-### What AWS resources are often used to create stateless applications?
+### What AWS resources are often used to create sss applications?
 * answer: dynamo db, s3, efs, etc
 	* pg.7 white paper:
 		*https://d0.awsstatic.com/whitepapers/AWS_Cloud_Best_Practices.pdf

 ### Load Balancing cards (additional)
 * what is bootstrapping on ec2?
+  * Start w/ a default configuration, then execute automated bootstapping actions
+      * scripts that install software or copy data to bring that resource to a particular state
 * what is a userdata script in ec2?
 * what is an AMI?
 * what AWS services support using containers?